-For the first time in a while we also saw one of the categories decreasing in value, as classifieds dropped by 1%.
-This is most likely directly related to the continues growth of search & directories, taking over this space.
+For the first time in a while, we also saw one of the categories decreasing in value, as classifieds dropped by 1%.
+This is most likely directly related to the continued growth of search & directories, taking over this space.

-Within the rapidly growing mobile category, smartphone still dominate the advertising investment, with only 6% increase in spend on tablet advertising specifically.
+Within the rapidly growing mobile category, smartphone still dominates the advertising investment, with only 6% increase in spending on tablet advertising specifically.
 We are however expecting for the latter category to slowly pick up on growth rates, as tablets are slowly replacing laptops and personal computers around the world.

 Online vs. traditional media

 IAB estimates that in 2015 digital will outspend both print and TV, making it the highest invested-in advertising channel in New Zealand.